-One of the questions we get asked consistently is how we take our couple pictures.
+One of the questions we get asked consistently is how we take our couple pictures by ourselves.
 Although sometimes we travel with friends, most of the time it’s just the two of us.
 So taking high-quality travel photos of us together can be challenging.
-But with some practice and a few tricks we have a very effective process now 🙂 So here it is, step by step:
+But with some practice, a reliable tripod and a few tricks we have a very effective process now 🙂 So here it is, step by step:

 1. Build yourself a mood board